georgexyz19/georgexyz.com/content/posts/vim-tips.md

 #### Vim Command to Reflow Texts to 80 Columns.

 When writting articles in Vim, I often need to reflow texts after editing.
-The first step is to set the `textwidth`, and the second step is to select texts and reflow with command `gq`.
+To reflow texts, the first step is to set the `textwidth` and the second step is to select texts and reflow with command `gq`.

 You can set the `textwidth` to 80 (:set textwidth=80 or :set tw=80), then use `gg` to move cursor to the start of the file and type `gqG` to reflow to the